-An account has a debit balance when the combination of an account's cash ledger balance (debit or credit), profit or loss on open futures contracts, and the current market value of open option contracts liquidated to an amount less than zero.
+An account has a debit balance when the combination of an account's cash ledger balance (debit or credit), profit or loss on exchange traded open derivatives contracts (except for exchange traded options), non-exchange traded open derivatives contracts (including CFDs), and the current market value of open option contracts liquidated to an amount less than zero.
 This amount should agree with LINE 7.a or LINE 8.a of FORM C. Securities used to margin the account are not to be used to reduce the debit balance to be reported in Form A even though such securities are permitted as margin deposits.

+Example 1

 Computation Date

 Cash ledger balance (1,762)

 Cash received -

 Net current market value of -

 open Options contract

 Open position profit/(loss) -

 Net equity (1,762)

 Margin requirement -

 Net current market value of -

 open Options contract

 Excess/(Shortage) (1,762)